Course Catalog 2024-2025

 ENG 349 Seminar: Literatures of Black Atlantic (4 Credits)

-Visiting the colonial West Indies to the modern-day Caribbean, U.S., Canada, U.K., and France, this seminar analyzes the literatures of the Black Atlantic and the development of Black literary and intellectual history from the 19th to the 21st centuries.
-Some key theoretical frameworks, which will help inform our study of literature emerging from the Black Atlantic, include diaspora, transnationalism, internationalism, and cosmopolitanism.
-Readings include slave narratives, poetry, novels, films, critical essays, and theory.
+Visiting the colonial West Indies to the modern-day Caribbean, U.S., Canada, U.K. and France, this seminar analyzes the literatures of the Black Atlantic and the development of Black literary and intellectual history from the 19th to the 21st centuries.
+Some key theoretical frameworks, which help inform the study of literature emerging from the Black Atlantic, include diaspora, transnationalism, internationalism and cosmopolitanism.
+Readings include slave narratives, poetry, novels, films, critical essays and theory.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {L}

 Fall, Spring, Variable